Need a special offer?Find out if your project fits.

 </div>

-Then we define the chart-drawing function and the reportComplete() handler:
+Finally, we define the reportComplete() handler and the chart-drawing function:

 // Creating and configuring the chart